Yangtze River By The Hudson Bay

 Dr. Hyla Watters, a close friend of the Perkins, also worked at the Wuhu General Hospital for most of her career as a missionary in China.

-For more stories and details on Dr. Hart's life and work, please visit the website Canadian School in West China:
+For more stories and details about Dr. Hart's life and work, please visit the Canadian School in West China's website:

 http://cschengdu.ca/?page_id=687.
 Rev. Dr. Hart's great-grandchildren wrote a very touching tribute.